-Christine Platt
+Christine

 Section Styles full-width

-Christine’s bestselling book, The Afrominimalist’s Guide to Living With Less, sparked a global movement around mindful consumption and identity-driven minimalism.
-Her forthcoming title, Less Is Liberation, merges personal storytelling with broader social consciousness and was recently selected by Malcolm Gladwell, Adam Grant, Susan Cain, and Daniel Pink as The Next Big Idea Club’s October Must Read.
-Book clubs around the country continue to read her novel, Rebecca, Not Becky—an Amazon Editor’s Best Books selection—to activate conversations around race, community, and connection.
-And her most recent love story, “One Little Lie…”, is captivating romance readers in a newly released anthology, You’ve Got A Place Here, Too, which was featured in Essence Magazine’s 2025 Beach Reading List
+The founder of Everyday Freedom LLC, a boutique lifestyle consultancy, Christine’s expansive body of work defies genre limitations by centering an empowering throughline: understanding and achieving liberation as a lifestyle.
+Her bestselling book, The Afrominimalist’s Guide to Living With Less, sparked a global movement around mindful consumption and identity-driven minimalism.
+And her latest title, Less Is Liberation, merges personal storytelling with broader social consciousness and was recently selected by Malcolm Gladwell, Adam Grant, Susan Cain, and Daniel Pink as The Next Big Idea Club’s October Must Read.
 With each book, Christine affirms what she knows to be true: liberation is not a destination—it’s a way of being.

-And through the power of storytelling, she helps others find their way.
-Christine is actively involved in several professional organizations including the Association of Writers and Writing Programs, Society of Children’s Book Writers and Illustrators, Association of Black Women Historians, the Association for the Study of African American Life and History; she also serves as an Ambassador for the Smithsonian’s National Museum of African American History and Culture.
+Christine holds a Bachelor of Arts in Africana Studies, Master of Arts in African and African-American Studies, and a Juris Doctorate from Stetson University College of Law.
+She is actively involved in several professional organizations including the Association of Writers and Writing Programs, Society of Children’s Book Writers and Illustrators, Association of Black Women Historians, the Association for the Study of African American Life and History; she also serves as an Ambassador for the Smithsonian’s National Museum of African American History and Culture.

 When people think of minimalism, they imagine white walls, Scandinavian furniture, and no more than 100 things—all of which must spark joy.
 But with this emphasis on aesthetics, we lose track of the true potential of adopting a minimalist mindset, that the notion of “less” is a choice.
 It is an option that is intricately connected to finding freedom from a life of overwhelm.
 And that freedom is more than a feeling.
 It is a mindset that we must embrace and embody day by day, moment by moment.
 Freedom, Platt maintains, is determined by our choices.
 How we choose to spend our time.
 How we choose to expend our energy.
 What and who we choose to prioritize.
 What and who we choose to bear as our responsibilities.
 What and who we deem deserving of our resources—physically, emotionally, mentally, socially, intellectually, and monetarily.
 Finding freedom from a life of overwhelm requires us to do the exact opposite of what we have been taught and told to do: we must choose ourselves over the profit and pleasure of others.